 For US Healthcare Professionals OnlyDistributors

 Left untreated, asthma of all severities can become out of control.
-Patients with uncontrolled asthma usually have high FeNO, a trait associated with 2.5x more exacerbations, faster decline in lung function and long-term airway remodelling.1-3
+Patients with uncontrolled asthma usually have high FeNO, a trait associated with up to 3.2x greater risk of exacerbations when compared to low FeNO levels, faster decline in lung function and long-term airway remodelling.1-3

 Patients have uncontrolled asthma if at least one of the following applies:

 - Poor symptom control: frequent symptoms or reliever use, activity limited by asthma, night waking due to asthma